crispinalan/talkcalendar/README.md

 Linux Mint 20.2 Cinnamon Edition
 ```

 <ins>Note: </ins> If ./talkcalendar fails to run check that the Talk Calendar binary has read, write and executable permissions and if necessary change permissions using chmod (e.g. chmod +rwx filename).
-Speech requires the libraries libflite1 and libasound2 which should be installed by default on a fresh Debian 11 install.
-If not install these libraries.

 ## Usage